 Justine Case of Trouble

-17 year old Justine (Nina Dobrev) has a secret; she has been seeing an older boy, Brent (Steve Byers).
-But Justine finds herself with a secret she doesn't want when she finds herself sitting in the car of her boyfriend and his friend when they rob the jewellery store where her mum, Denise (Jennifer Grant), works, shooting the shop owner, Albert (Norman Mikeal Berketa), in the process.
-With the police suspecting that someone with the knowledge of the shop may have helped the robbers Justine's guilt driven behaviour causes her mum to become concerned that her daughter has a dark secret especially as the police have a witness who saw a girl with long hair in a car outside the shop when the robbery took place.
+17 year old Justine (Nina Dobrev - Too Young to Marry) has a secret; she has been seeing an older boy, Brent (Steve Byers - Deadly Secrets by the Lake).
+But Justine finds herself with a secret she doesn't want when she finds herself sitting in her boyfriend's car as he and his friend rob the jewellery store where her mum, Denise (Jennifer Grant), works, shooting the shop owner, Albert (Norman Mikeal Berketa), in the process.
+With the police suspecting that someone with knowledge of the shop may have helped the robbers, Justine's guilt driven behaviour causes her mum to become concerned that her daughter has a dark secret especially as the police have a witness who saw a girl with long hair in a car outside the shop when the robbery took place.

 What this all boils down to is that "My Daughter's Secret" ends up an uninspiring 94 minutes as whilst there are some nice ideas to the story the end product is generic at best and uninteresting most of the time.